Necior/infra/README.md

 - open or tunnel the Kubernetes API port (in my case `ssh -L 6443:localhost:6443 vm` is good enough);
 - allow cross-node traffic.

+## Heterogeneous architecture

+I experiment with having nodes with different CPU architectures (currently `x86_64` and `aarch64`).

+Since not every service is available on every architecture, I have [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) my nodes with `necior/arch=x86_64:NoExecute` xor `necior/arch=aarch64:NoExecute` and I have added appropriate tolerations to Deployments objects.